-- You don't include a payload hash in the Canonical Request, because when you create a presigned URL, you don't know anything about the payload.
-Instead, you use a constant string "UNSIGNED-PAYLOAD". - The Canonical Query String must include all the query parameters from the preceding table except for X-Amz-Signature. - Canonical Headers must include the HTTP host header.
-If you plan to include any of the x-amz- headers, these headers must also be added for signature calculation.
+- You don't include a payload hash in the Canonical Request, because when you create a presigned URL, you don't know the payload content because the URL is used to upload an arbitrary payload.
+Instead, you use a constant string UNSIGNED-PAYLOAD. - The Canonical Query String must include all the query parameters from the preceding table except for X-Amz-Signature. - Canonical Headers must include the HTTP host header.
+If you plan to include any of the x-amz-\ headers, these headers must also be added for signature calculation.
 You can optionally add all other headers that you plan to include in your request.
 For added security, you should sign as many headers as possible.